MinecraftModDevelopment/MMD-Dev-Server/README.md

+# THIS IS ARCHIVED CONTENT, THE MMD DEV SERVER IS NO LONGER ACTIVE

 # MMD Dev Server
 Welcome to the GitHub repo for the official Minecraft Mod Development Dev Server.
 This is a server dedicated to testing mod packs made by members of the community, while also providing a fun server to play on.
 While the server is whitelisted and locked down, anyone is allowed to submit a request to join the server, or to have their mod packs added.
 If you have any questions you can also reach out to any of the Dev Server Admins (DSA).